Beijing says firmly opposes new U.S. rules on China state-backed media

-BEIJING (Reuters) - China said on Wednesday it firmly opposes new rules imposed by the United States against five Chinese government and ruling Communist Party-backed media entities and warned it reserved the right to respond to Washington’s actions.
+BEIJING, Feb 19 (Reuters) - China said on Wednesday it firmly oposes new rules imposed by the United States against five Chinese government and ruling Communist Party-backed media entities and warned it reserved the right to respond to Washington’s actions.

 Foreign ministry spokesman Geng Shuang made the comments during a daily briefing.